weiranfu/leetcode-with-me/README.md

 ## Features

 * Initialize current directory with Git and connect to a GitHub repo.
-* Create a markdown file with [template.md](lc/template.md) to write LeetCode solutions.
+* Create a markdown file from [template.md](lc/template.md) to write LeetCode solutions.
 * Upload solutions to GitHub repo.

 ## Installation